Midwives from across the Midlands were honoured at the second annual Midlands Maternity & Midwifery Festival Awards this week.

 Highly commended in this category was University Hospitals of Leicester Home Birth Team for developing a core team of expert Homebirth Midwives, leading to home birth rate increase of 41.3%.

 MIDLANDS MATERNITY & MIDWIFERY FESTIVAL MANAGEMENT AWARD

-The London Maternity & Midwifery Festival Management Award recognises an individual who has played a regional, professional or national role above and beyond their day job.
+The Midlands Maternity & Midwifery Festival Management Award recognises an individual who has played a regional, professional or national role above and beyond their day job.
 The management award was won by Carmel McCalmont, Director of Midwifery Birmingham and Solihull Local Maternity System , Birmingham Women’s and Children’s NHS Trust.
 Carmel, who is retiring this year, has been a Head of Midwifery since 2004, and has held the post of Director of Nursing and Midwifery.
 Throughout her long and distinguished career she has proved herself to be an exemplar of positive leadership – courageous to challenge and innovate, whilst compassionate to the needs of local families and the maternity workers and teams who serve them.